 13. Plan your messaging and copy

 You want to create a set of key messages that you’ll communicate across your website and your marketing channels.
-You essentially want to plan what you’re going to call your event, and the wording that you’ll use within your promotional material to ensure that it’s consistent.
-For example if you’re going to call your promotion ‘The Black Friday Weekend Sale Event’, you want to stick with this name throughout.
+You essentially want to plan what you’re going to call your event and the wording that you’ll use within your promotional material to ensure that it’s consistent.
+For example, if you’re going to call your promotion ‘The Black Friday Weekend Sale Event’, you want to stick with this name throughout.

 14. Create banners and graphics to promote your Black Friday event

-This is what I’d consider the fun part – designing your web banners and and promo graphics.
+This is what I’d consider the fun part – designing your web banners and promotional graphics.
 Switching out your web banner is the best way to shout about Black Friday on your homepage, as this is the first thing that your site visitors see (providing they land on your homepage).
 You want your graphics to be bold and eye-catching to encourage your customers to shop the deal.

 It’s also worth including details of your Black Friday promotion in your USP bar if you have one.
 Your site visitors might land on a category page or product page.
 This just ensures your promotion is visible from every page.